shreyathaware123/MySQL-Tutorial-Series/README.md

 # MySQL-Tutorial-Series

-This is the Files from MYSQL Workbench
+"These are the actual queries I wrote and ran in MySQL Workbench while learning and practicing MySQL."